DevilAguo0/hiddify/How-to-create-and-use-fake-domain.md

 ## Proxy section settings
 * To make sure that the created fake proxies are active, enter the proxies menu in the settings section.
 * Check that `http` is enabled from the `Global Configs` section.
-*  If you want to use Vmess, check that `Vmess` is active in the `Global Configs` section.
+*  If you want to use VMess, check that `VMess` is active in the `Global Configs` section.

 <div align=center>